Machine Learning Model Selection Guide

 model = KNeighborsClassifier(n_neighbors=5)

 Tune n_neighbors with cross-validation.
-Odd values avoid ties in binary classification.
+Use odd values to avoid ties in binary classification.

 Regression vs Classification: Choosing Evaluation Metrics